jean-pierreBoth/probminhash/README.md

 **Moulton Jiang.
 Maximally consistent sampling and the Jaccard index of probability distributions (2018)** [Moulton-Jiang-ieee](https://ieeexplore.ieee.org/document/8637426) or [Moulton-Jiang-arxiv](https://arxiv.org/abs/1809.04052)

-Noting *Jp* the Jaccard weighted index then  *1. - Jp* defines a metric on finite discrete probabilities.
+Noting *Jp* the Jaccard weighted index, then  *1. - Jp* defines a metric on finite discrete probabilities.
 This module is the core of the crate which has two other modules.

 * Superminhash